55th (Wessex) Field Regiment, Royal Artillery: Germany

 3rd Division crossed this bridge and opened up the route ahead, and Guards Armoured began moving forward again on 6 April, towards Cloppenburg with the objective of reaching the Weser, 80 mi away.
 However, progress was slow, with the roads obstructed by demolitions and mines and numerous rearguards to overcome.
 Men of the WSY were killed in a skirmish at an apparently empty farmhouse, and Maj Ranulph Carew-Hunt, a battery commander in the WSY, was killed on 11 April trying to obtain observation over enemy positions.
 The resistance finally softened on 14 April when the division reached Schwichteler, south-east of Cloppenburg and was given a short rest.
 Then on 17 April Guards Armoured was switched nearly 100 mi to XII Corps for its drive to isolate Bremen from Hamburg.
 It fought its way through Visselhövede with heavy artillery support and then drove on, spearheaded by the armoured brigade, while the divisional artillery accompanied 32nd Guards Bde. which moved out towards Rotenburg on 20 April.
 The attack went in behind a heavy barrage and the town was captured with few losses.
 The artillery and part of 32nd Guards Bde then went to help 5th Guards Armoured Bde capture Zeven on 24 April; Maj J.R.S.
 Peploe, commander of 373 Bty, and his entire OP tank crew were wounded by enemy shelling.
 The force then pushed on towards the outskirts of Bremen, which surrendered on 27 April.
-The division reveted to XXX Corps and pushed on towards the Elbe estuary dealing with the usual rearguards, demolitions and mines.
+The division reverted to XXX Corps and pushed on towards the Elbe estuary dealing with the usual rearguards, demolitions and mines.
 On 4 May Capt R.P.
 Wheaton, the WSY's forward observation officer and his OP tank were all killed by a large Naval mine buried under the road.
 That day the German surrender at Lüneburg Heath was signed and came into force next morning.